Demographics of Haiti: Structure of the population

-Structure of the population (1 July 2010) (Estimates):

-Structure of the population (01.07.2011) (Estimates):

-Structure of the population (DHS 2012) (Males 28,122, Females 29,844 = 57,966):

 Vital statistics

+UN estimates

 The registration of vital events in Haiti is incomplete.
 The Population Department of the United Nations prepared the following estimates.
 Population estimates account for under numeration in population censuses.

 While limited, some evidence suggests that large scale disasters can cause human populations to increase in the long term, rather than decrease.
 Accordingly, in Haiti's case, some sources reported that a tripled fertility rate was expected after the 2010 Haiti earthquake.
 However, data since then does not show a diversion from the pre-disaster trend of decreasing fertility rates.

-Births and deaths

-Number of births and deaths are calculated based on Crude Birth and Death Rates.

-Fertility and births
+Demographic and Health Surveys

 The Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

-Other sources of demographic statistics

-Demographic statistics below are based on the 2022 World Population Review.